Submission guidelines

 Length: Your submission can be poetry, fiction, creative nonfiction, or somewhere in between.
 We welcome hybrid pieces, so long as they abide by the 350 word limit.

-• Poetry: Please send us three to five of your poems (24 lines max for each poem.)
+• Poetry: Please send us up to three poems (24 lines max for each poem.)
 Prose poems should be under 350 words each.

-• Visual poetry: Please send us three to five pieces, which can include photographs and photographs of three-dimensional pieces.
+• Visual poetry: Please send us up to three pieces, which can include photographs and photographs of three-dimensional pieces.
 The images need to be as high-quality as you’re able to send.
+They must include language of some kind.
+Please do not send us images which do not manipulate language on the page somehow.
+We are not looking for other kinds of visual art at this time.

 • Prose: Please send up to three pieces, no longer than 350 words each.